 Sound can significantly impact Neurodivergent individuals, who may have heightened sensitivity to noise.
-Excessive or unpredictable sound, such as loud announcements or background music, can cause sensory overload, leading to distress or an inability to focus.
+Excessive or unpredictable sound, such as loud announcements, background music, and clapping, can cause sensory overload, leading to distress or an inability to focus.

 It may not be possible or desirable to remove all noise from an event.
-The key is to ensure Neurodiverse attendees are aware of where noise areas will be, any provisions to support them or be given the opportunity to come prepared with their own items to manage noise.
+The key is to ensure Neurodivergent attendees are aware of where noise areas will be, any provisions to support them or be given the opportunity to come prepared with their own items to manage noise.